 MRP began as a material requirements planning system.
-It evolved through the 1940s and 50s and used mainframe computers to digest information from a bill of materials and provide purchasing plans and a master production schedule for producing a part or component.
+It evolved through the 1940s and 50s and used mainframe computers to digest information from a bill of materials (read about bill of materials software) and provide purchasing plans and a master production schedule for producing a part or component.
 No other business processes were incorporated into the original MRP software.

 But by the 1980s, MRP–now known as manufacturing resources planning–had also combined engineering, marketing, finance, accounting, and human resources into a complete planning process with the help of today’s computer technology.
 Many called this advanced system MRP II in its nascent stage, but today it is understood that MRP stands for the software that integrates all of these aspects.

 MRP begins with a schedule for a finished product.
 The system then converts that information into schedules of requirements for the parts, subassemblies, and materials needed to produce the final product within the established schedule.
 It also takes into consideration the shop’s workstation schedule and allocation of labor throughout the plant.

 The MRP system of 2018 bears little resemblance to its predecessors.
 It is a completely accessible production tool that allows input from all departments and supplies real-time information to them.

 In the 1990s, new systems were introduced that broadened the capabilities of MRP software.
 Like MRP systems, ERPs managed inventory, orders, and production scheduling.
 But this new system was advertised not as a replacement for MRP but as one that offered more “breadth” than the traditional manufacturing software.

 ERP would handle the whole enterprise (E) while dealing with resources (R) and planning (P).
 Modules in an ERP system include accounting/finance, sales and marketing, human capital management (HCM), customer relationship management (CRM), and human resources (HR), in addition to some of the same modules that are present in MRP.

 It sounds as though it has all the features of MRP…and more.